 - Review before submit: Before hitting the submit button, or dropping your document to the organization.
 Make sure you thoroughly review your document.
 Correct all the spelling and grammatical errors.
 Ensure that bulletin and headings are uniform, in the entire document.
 Remember we earlier talked about first impression?
 If its good and catchy to your eyes, it will be to the Hiring manager.

 That brings us to the end of our discussion on Resume Vs CV.
 Hope you’ve learn’t something new.
 Like I always say your opinion is most welcome.
-Reach us via the contact form below and share your opinion.
+Reach us via the comment section below and share your opinion.